greyhats13/99co-technical-test/README.md

 - Our infrastructure and application will use ElasticCloud for observability.
 We will deploy filebeat as log aggregator and metricbeats as Daemon set.
 Filebeat will forward our log to Logstash.
 Logstash will parse our STDOUT using Grok Pattern to Elastic Document JSON to store in Elastic Search.
 So, we can query our them using Kibana to create Insightful Dashboard.
 We also will deployed APM Server to our EKS cluster.
 - Our Continous Integration will leverage Github as SCM, AWS Codepipeline and AWS Codebuild for Continous delivery to produce docker images and push to ECR
 - We will implement the Gitops for our continous delivery (Pull Model) using Flux.
 Flux will read our helm manifest that is stored on Github as the single source of truth.
 Flux will deployed desired state from Git to the actual state (k8s).
 It can also detect drift that will restore our actual state to the desired sate on git.
+- We only cover sample code in Readme, you can explore more details code based on their directory accordingly

 # Infrastructure Deployment
 All our infrastructure will be deployed using Terraform.
 To aligh with GitOps princle, We will leverage Atlantis as Terraform CI/CD.
 As we use Weave Flux for Application deployment, git will be the source of truth.